146 West River Street

 She has 15 years of experience working with oncology patients at Memorial, Massachusetts General, and Women & Infants hospitals.
 Her clinical subspecialties include breast disease and gynecologic oncology.

-Amy Pilotte, MSN, ANP-BC, is a nurse practitioner in the Women’s Cancer Survivorship Medicine Program at the Women’s Medicine Collaborative.
+Amy Pilotte, MSN, ANP-BC, is a nurse practitioner in the Women’s Cancer Survivorship Medicine Program and the High-Risk Breast Program at the Women’s Medicine Collaborative.
 She received an undergraduate degree in health care administration at Stonehill College in Easton, Massachusetts, and her master of science degree in nursing at the Massachusetts General Hospital Institute of Health Professions in Boston.
 She is currently working toward her certification in palliative care.

 Her past clinical experience includes her role as a nurse practitioner in the Sarcoma Center at the Dana-Farber Cancer Institute in Boston.
 In addition to direct patient care, in collaboration with comprehensive care teams, a large focus of Amy’s role was on patient education, palliative care, pain management, emotional support and cancer survivorship.